 Designed for the Zaragoza Expo 2008, the pavilion is a flexible and multifunctional space.

-Office space for tourism during the event in 2008 now houses a cafe and an infobox on the Milla Digital project.
-The challenge was to use the water – the theme of Expo 2008 – as an architectural element.
-The walls are composed of digitally controlled water droplets, which can generate writing, patterns or access spaces.
+What was office space for tourism during the event in 2008 now houses a cafe and an info-box on the Milla Digital project.
+The challenge was to use water – the theme of Expo 2008 – as an architectural element.
+The walls are composed of digitally controlled water droplets, which can generate writing or patterns or access to spaces.